materialsvirtuallab/matgl/README.md

 ## Introduction

-MatGL (Materials Graph Library) is a graph deep learning library for materials.
+MatGL (Materials Graph Library) is a graph deep learning library for materials science.
 Mathematical graphs are a natural representation for a collection of atoms (e.g., molecules or crystals).
 Graph deep learning models have been shown to consistently deliver exceptional performance as surrogate models for the prediction of materials properties.

 In this repository, we have reimplemented the [MatErials 3-body Graph Network (m3gnet)](https://github.com/materialsvirtuallab/m3gnet) and its predecessor, [MEGNet](https://github.com/materialsvirtuallab/megnet) using the [Deep Graph Library (DGL)](https://www.dgl.ai).